 Who Is Charles Schwab?

-Many customers use Schwab’s platform to manage their own investments in stocks, bonds, commodities, futures, options, and other investment vehicles.
-Other clients seek professional investment management and wealth management from Charles Schwab’s team of financial advisors.
+Many customers use the Charles Schwab wealth management platform to manage their own investments in stocks, bonds, commodities, futures, options, and other investment vehicles.
+Other clients seek professional investment management and wealth management from Charles Schwab wealth management’s team of financial advisors.

-Charles Schwab Wealth Management Corporation was founded in 1971 by Charles Schwab, though under a different name the first couple years.
-Charles Schwab grew up in Santa Barbara and graduated from Stanford in 1959 with an economics degree, and two years later with a Masters in business administration.
+It was founded in 1971 by Charles Schwab, though under a different name the first couple years.
+Charles Schwab grew up in Santa Barbara and graduated from Stanford in 1959 with an economics degree, and two years later with a Master’s in business administration.
 He observed that most other investment companies at that time were using salespeople to pitch investment securities to customers, and most of these sales pros worked on commission.
 Thus, they were motivated to sell securities that maximized their own income.

 He still used salespeople, but he paid them hourly, not on commission.
 Customers could choose what they wanted to invest in, and were educated about their options with updated data and research information.
 They could get quotes 24 hours a day.
-This approach continues to define investment management at Charles Schwab today.
+This approach continues to define investment management and Charles Schwab wealth management customer service today.

 The company was bought by Bank of America in 1981, but then Charles Schwab bought it back six years later and went public.
 In 2019, Charles Schwab acquired TD Ameritrade, and kept that company’s platform active for their customers.